 From regular folks, to movie stars, to presidents, the insanely popular micro-blogging social network Twitter is used by just about anyone and everyone.
 As one of the top ten websites in the world, Twitter handles millions of tweets, re-tweets, direct messages etc. on a daily basis.
 But if you think that only “real” people use Twitter, you are kinda mistaken.
 Say hello to “Twitter Bots”, which are programs designed to do things like posting automated tweets, following random users, and more.

 Now, because of how they work, Twitter Bots are generally considered as spammy.
 However, not all of them are bad, and some can be actually useful, and even funny.
+They are some of the best examples of use of artificial intelligence in our lives.
 As you might’ve guessed, we’ve compiled a list of some of the best Twitter Bots that are totally worth following.
 So without further ado, here they are.

 Amazon has probably the biggest collection of eBooks.
 But if you’re looking for some really good eBooks, they’ll probably be paid, right?
 Not really, at least according to HundredZeros, which is a Twitterbot that regularly tweets links to the eBooks that are free on Amazon.
 This is a good example of a Twitter Bot which helps its followers.
 If you are an avid book reader, this is going to be one of the best Twitter Bots that you can follow.